ttiimm/litho/README.md

 something working end-to-end.

-When run the program checks for a refresh token (stored via [keyring-rs](https://github.com/hwchen/keyring-rs)) If found, then it uses that to gain an access token and downloads the most recent photo in the Google photo account to the current directory.
+When run the program checks for a refresh token (stored via [keyring-rs](https://github.com/hwchen/keyring-rs)) If found, then it uses that to gain an access token and downloads the most recent `n` photo(s) in the Google photo account to the current directory.

 If no refresh token is available, then it'll ask the user to open the browser to begin granting access to the user's Google photos account.
 This will result in gaining a refresh token, storing it, and proceeding to start downloading.

-Next I'll work on an efficient way to track and download content from the service.
+I'm currently working on an efficient way to synchronize the metadata about a user's photo library and use that information to back up the media.

 ## Building it
 I will eventually publish some binaries of the application, but for now if you want to try it you